 Already in the UK on a non-student visa

-To apply online you will need:
+To apply online you will need both:

-- Information about your programme of study/research including the relevant JACS code.
+- information about your programme of study/research including the relevant JACS code

-We will need information on:
+You will also need to provide information on:

-- Full details of all published papers;
+- all published papers

-- Optional modules you anticipate taking in a taught Masters (if applicable);
+- optional modules you anticipate taking in a taught Masters (if applicable)

-- Your area of research and a description (for research degrees);
+- your area of research and a description (for research degrees)

-- How you will be funding your studies.
+- how you will be funding your studies

 Guidance on how to apply for an ATAS certificate

-- If you have not been employed please indicate ‘not applicable / never employed’;
+- If you have not been employed please indicate ‘not applicable / never employed’.

-- Ensure the details of the passport you will be using to apply for your Tier 4 visa are provided in full and are accurate;
+- Ensure the details of the passport you will be using to apply for your Tier 4 visa are provided in full and are accurate.

-- Please provide (where applicable) research statements as specifically agreed with your HEI and an adequate personal statement;
+- Please provide (where applicable) research statements as specifically agreed with your HEI and an adequate personal statement.

 - Please ensure there are no long gaps in your employment / education history.
-If you were unemployed or, for example, a full-time parent please indicate this on the form;
+If you were unemployed or, for example, a full-time parent please indicate this on the form.

-- Please ensure you enter the correct JACS code for your course before you submit your application as you may have to re-apply if you do not include this information;
+- Please ensure you enter the correct JACS code for your course before you submit your application as you may have to re-apply if you do not include this information.

 - Information entered by an individual at the application process is what is printed on the certificate.
 When you have completed your application, please read through your entries carefully before hitting the ‘submit’ key.
 The vast majority of mistakes on ATAS certificates, causing delays to students’ registration processes, are due to accidental errors made when entering data at the time of application.